Involved in an Intersection Crash? Our Fort Myers Intersection Accident Lawyers Can Help

 Types of Intersection Accidents

-Just as there are many reasons contributing to intersection accidents, there are several types of intersection crashes, including:
+Just as there are many reasons contributing to car accidents, there are several types of intersection crashes, including:

 - T-bone crashes: Generally, occur when one motorist disobeys traffic rules and speeds through an intersection as another car is passing through.